stadtmueller/pilitez/README.md

 If you have done changes in the files run: g++ -Wall -o main main.cpp functions.cpp -lwiringPi -std=c++0x

-The Wiring Pi library is required: wiringpi.com/
+The Wiring Pi library is required to compile PiLitez: wiringpi.com/

 !!!